Wolverine/Nick Fury: The Scorpio Connection: Plot

 Back with Wolverine he has traveled to Machu Picchu to investigate the crime scene.
 When there he has a flashback as to how he and Nanjiwarra meet.
 In the Australian Tanami desert where he was chasing a terrorist assassin, Wolverine is shot at by a helicopter and runs away but is shot and is too tired to get himself to civilisation.
 Nanjiwarra finds him, gives him water and helps him walk through the desert.
 While doing this they converse with each other to keep sane in the heat.
 When they finally reach a bar they attempt to buy two beers but the bartender replies that he doesn't want to serve Nanjiwarra since he is an Aborigine.
 Wolverine angrily forces him to sell them the beers anyway.
 Nanjiwarra states that he's thinking about joining S.H.I.E.L.D. since he has heard that it's an intelligence organisation where racism is not tolerated.

 After a confrontation between Wolverine, Nick and Mikel where Wolverine and Nick barely escape Nick postulates that Mikel and his mother may have a man on the inside who has fed them secret information.
 The backstory of Mikel and his mother is explained by Nick to Wolverine—he explains that many years earlier his brother had been in a relationship with a terrorist named Amber D'Alexis.
 To get to her Nick had seduced her to get information so he could expose her to police.
 Instead of understanding that Amber was a criminal and had betrayed him Jake blamed Nick and decided to go with her and become the first Scorpio to get revenge on Nick.

-During the final confrontation Nick captures D'Alexis and keeps her hostage to try to force Mikel into stop trying to kill them but D'Alexis exclaims that Mikel isn't Jake's son but Nick's, his shock allows her to escape his grip and Mikel once again attempts to shoot him with the cosmic key, but is stopped by Wolverine who takes the weapon away.
+During the final confrontation Nick captures D'Alexis and keeps her hostage to try to force Mikel into stop trying to kill them but D'Alexis exclaims that Mikel is not Jake's son but Nick's, his shock allows her to escape his grip and Mikel once again attempts to shoot him with the cosmic key, but is stopped by Wolverine who takes the weapon away.
 Nick manages to shoot Mikel in his shoulder but D'Alexis picks up the cosmic key and aims it at Nick while she explains that she has raised Mikel to hate Nick and that the brain washing is never going to go away.
 Wolverine manages to attack her before she can fire at Nick but she immobilises him and turns back to Nick and Mikel.
-Nick tells her that Mikel is bleeding out and if they don't get him medical attention he will die.
+Nick tells her that Mikel is bleeding out and if they do not get him medical attention he will die.
 She responds that she doesn't care and that all she wants is for Nick to die.
 At this point Wolverine stabs her in the back and kills her.